underscoreio/essential-scala/src/pages/objects/classes.md

 defined class Person
 ~~~

-We can create a new `Person` object using the `new` operator as follows and access its methods and fields in the usual way:
+We can create a new `Person` object using the `new` operator and access its methods and fields in the usual way:

 ~~~ scala
 scala> val noel = new Person